piyush27ranjan/Game_Learner/README.md

 ## Current status
 We have the info about:
-- coordinates of the ball and plate
+- coordinates of the ball and plate.
-- key logs and their time intervals during they were held down
+- key logs and their time intervals during they were held down.

 ## Model
 - Input Vector